slava-lu/react-portals-mutations/README.md

 This is the example app for the [article on Medium](https://).

-The app demonstrates the use of JavaScript Mutation Observer and React Portals that allows to easily modify any part of the external parent app that host a React app.
+The app demonstrates the use of JavaScript Mutation Observer and React Portals that allows to easily modify any part of the external parent app that hosts a React app.

 When you click a button you add a new node to the external parent app.
-React app sees a new node and add a cat icon next to it.
+React app sees this new node and add a cat icon next to it.

 ## Motivation
 It is not a big deal nowadays to build a SPA if you fully control all the parts of it.
 It is usually much harder to integrate some parts